alani-adams/16F_SE_GradePrereqs_TeamPurple/TeamPurple_GradePrerequisites/GLOSSARY.md

 **Course Code**
     The code that can be used to describe a course, such as "IT101".

+**Course Domain**
+    The word prefix portion of the course code (the "IT" in "IT101.)

+**Course Number**
+    The three digit number unique to each course within each domain (the "101" in "IT101".)

 **CRN**
-    The unique (somewhat) five-digit code that can be used to refer to a specific course section.
+    The unique (somewhat) five-digit code that can be used to refer to a specific section of a course.

 **Student**
     An entity that has a Banner ID and an optional set of taken courses.

+**Placement Test Code**
+    A course code whose coure domain has a "$P" suffix, i.e. "MATH$P120".
+    This code refers to a placement test rather than a course.

 **Prerequisite**
     Any condition a student is required to satisfy in order to take a course.